-If you take one thing out of this Special Report, make it this.
-You need a compelling UVP to "anchor" your marketing around a defined space in which you can win!
+If you take one thing out of this Special Report, make it this: You need a compelling UVP to "anchor" your marketing around a defined space where you can win!

-It's better to have 80% of 1% of the market than 0.0001% of 100% of the market.
+"It's much better to own 80% of 1% of the market, than 0.0001% of 100% of the market"

-PILLAR 2: A marketing funnel capable of converting a raw visitor into a qualified, ready-to-buy prospect
+PILLAR 2: A marketing funnel capable of converting a raw visitor into a qualified, ready-to-buy clients

-A strong UVP is the marketing "ballast" that will form the core of your marketing message.
+A strong UVP is the marketing "ballast" that forms the core of your marketing message.